- Open Access

 Electronic supplementary material

-Additional file 1: .
+Additional file 1: No effect of 2ccPA (i.t.) injection in naïve mice.
 The thresholds were measured at 90 min (A) and on days 1 and 7 (B) after 2ccPA injection, using the thermal withdrawal test.
 All data represent the mean ± S.E. from 3-6 individual mice per group.
 (TIFF 2 MB)

 Authors’ original submitted files for images